Selling photos in the stock photo industry in 2024 has methods and possibilities that are different from those from a few years ago.

 You register in a stock photo website’s contributor area and submit sample images.
 Once approved, you can start uploading images to their catalog right away.

-There is no real ceiling for how much you can earn, but in the current market conditions –lots of images, lots of contributors– you can optimistically make maybe a couple of hundred dollars in your first few months, overall.
+There is no real ceiling for how much you can earn, but in the current market conditions –lots of images, lots of contributors– you can optimistically make maybe a couple of hundred dollars in your first year, overall (if you sign up to multiple agencies).
 If you are serious and dedicated to it, this number can potentially grow.

-Whether it’s worthy or not is up to you, depending on what your expectations and possibilities are.
+Whether it’s worth it or not is up to you, depending on what your expectations and possibilities are.